peerdevicenet/Router/README.md

        * provides 3 layers of APIs(idl/messenger/intents) to access the runtime functions as documented in user_guide.
        * run as a service in a background process.
        * a pure generic kernel without enforcing any kind of connection strategy or GUI.

-       * packaged as an android library project, which you can add to your application project's dependencies to gain all functionalities.
+Router can be used in 2 ways:

+       * directly embed into your app as an android library project and access its APIs.

+       * remotely access an external router's APIs which is embeded in other connector/manager app.

 Two kinds of Apps built using Router: